 Looking back on my journey, it was indeed a challenging one, with unexpected turns.

 Right from the get-go, I had it in my mind to breastfeed.
 The latching and breastfeeding positions were very unfamiliar initially and I couldn’t even tell whether what I was doing was right or wrong.

 Thankfully, there were the nurses and visiting lactation consultants who came round to support and provide tips.
 Milk flow was not heavy in the first few days, but that was expected so I didn’t stress too much about it.
 Nevertheless, the feeding time was a bonding session with the newborn and that was special.

 Back home, it took a while to settle into a routine of feeding and pumping.
 Should I pump periodically – even at night?
 Or should I pump only when I feel heavy?
 Should I wake my baby up to feed?
 Should I time my feeding or practice demand feeding?

 In the end, I fed only when my baby called for it because I believe infants have needs and if he is hungry, I will be there for him.
 Demand and supply work as not long after, my milk supply was in full swing.

 Early weeks to 3rd month: Getting the hang of it

-In the first few months, before any outing, I did a fair bit of advance planning.
+In the first few months, before any outing, I did a fair bit of advanced planning.
 Which shopping mall has nursing facilities?
 If I go out after this feed, approximately how much time do I have to make that purchase before I have to go to the nursing room?

 I even nursed in the car on several occasions, or even especially making a trip out to the car just for an enclosed space to nurse.
-Over time, my confidence increased with a nursing cover and this really expanded my travelling circumference.
+Over time, my confidence increased with a nursing cover and this expanded my travelling circumference.

 3rd month to 1st year: Challenges